Skip to main content

 “I decided to stop cycling because the leg muscles are among the heaviest things on your body.
 I lost 1kg as a result that August.
 One kilo of body weight is 0.04 of a second per lap when the car is at the weight limit.
 I was on pole at Suzuka by 0.03 seconds.
 My smaller leg muscles got me on pole.”

 Rosberg then won at Suzuka, giving him the points necessary to take the world champion title from Hamilton.
-He retired 5 days after winning the championship.
+He retired 5 days after.

 Nico Rosberg won for the same reason that he crashed.
-He won by dancing on the edge.
-Sometimes he fell off the edge and crashed, losing races and risking injury.
-But if he had stayed clear of the edge he wouldn’t have had any chance at all.
+He was dancing on the edge.
+Sometimes he stumbled off, losing races and risking serious injury or death.
+But if he wouldn’t have had any chance at winning had he kept a safe distance.

-Racing pushes people to their limits too.
-I found my limit through Formula SAE, a collegiate engineering competition where students around the world build formula-one style racecars.
-As system leads on MIT Motorsports, my friends and I sacrificed our grades, health, and social life, and endured immense stress and frustration for the car.
+These all or nothing challenges push people to their limits.
+I experienced this myself through Formula SAE, a collegiate engineering competition where students around the world build and race formula-one-style open-wheel racecars.
+My friends and I sacrificed our grades, health, and social life to design, build, and get 400 km of testing on the MY24 car in just one year.
 Sometimes we pushed ourselves too far and burned out, but for some reason we got up and kept going every time.

-Unpaid suffering is synonymous with the Formula SAE experience.
+It’s not easy to explain why so many Formula SAE students voluntarily commit themselves to immense unpaid suffering.
 In his book “Racecar: Searching for the Limit in Formula SAE,” Matt Brown writes,

 “During one of my seldom trips home, a high school friend asked me why I had chosen, among all of life’s opportunities, to spend all my time on a racecar.
 I didn’t have an answer for him.
 I had never thought about it.
 Amidst all the chaos and stress and frustration, during all the sleepless nights and last minute deadlines, I never asked myself why I was doing it.”

-The natural takeaway is that Formula SAE teams are full of masochistic workaholics with questionable life priorities.
-There may be some truth to that, but it’s worth exploring why these students care so much about their glorified go-karts.
+The natural conclusion is that Formula SAE engineers are masochistic workaholics with questionable life priorities.
+There’s some truth to that, but let me try to explain why we care so much about our glorified go-karts.

-The “live to work” stereotype describes people who work more than 80 hours a week and are driven by toxic work culture, egotistic addiction to ambition, or taking pride in working longer hours than others.
-Not exactly the picture of personal happiness and fulfillment.
-What’s more, in many environments, working longer hours actually results in less work getting done.
-Studies consistently show that working more than 50 hours a week for an extended period of time cripples productivity to the point that progress actually drops below what it would have been with a 40 hour workweek.
+It’s easy to stereotype racecar tryhards as people who “live to work.”
+People who put in 80 hours a week tend to be driven by negative influences such as toxic work culture, egotistic addiction to ambition, or taking pride in working longer hours than others.
+It’s not even clear if this results in more productivity; Studies show that working more than 50 hours a week for an extended period of time cripples productivity to the point that progress actually drops below what it would have been with a 40 hour workweek.

-But for most people, working is a means to an end.
-In other words, they “work to live.”
+But for the average person, working is simply a means to an end.
+This is the “work to live” philosophy.
 In the short piece “The Work You Do, the Person You Are,” Toni Morrison describes how working a cleaning job as a child shaped her perspective on work.
 She was proud of making money to help her parents pay the bills, but the work itself was tedious and painful.
 When she shared her problems with her father, he told her,

 “Listen.
 You don’t live there.
 You live here.
 With your people.
 Go to work.
 Get your money.
 And come on home.”